enkiv2/misc/nanogenmo-2022/society-of-the-spectacle.md

 existing conditions in their entirety, cannot assign itself a smaller task if it wants to be recognized and to recognize itself in its world.

-# Chapter 8 “Negation and Consumption Within Culture”
+# “Negation and Consumption Within Culture”

 Do you seriously think we shall live long enough to see a political revolution?
 – we, the contemporaries of these Germans?
 My friend, you believe what you want